sebagruia/Project-4---Feed-Reader-Testing/README.md

 # Feed Reader Testing

-This project was created to test the Feed Reader App functionality, using Jasmine testing framework.
+This project was created to test the Feed Reader App correct functionality, using Jasmine testing framework.
+The file jasmine/spec/feedreader.js contains all the suite tests that check the functionality of the application.
 There were 4 major points that were tested.

 # Instalation